lark-max/DSAM/README.md

 Boolean variable that determines whether the data subsets need to be output or not.
 The default is FALSE.

 `showTrace`
-evel of user feedback.
+level of user feedback.
 The default is FALSE.
 ```

 ## Example